kenja-k-k/AURORA-AI-Svr-CO2-Analytics/README.md

   - Each AI service is intended to be run inside **isolated containers**:
     - **Service 1 (CO₂ Analytics)** – Implemented in this repository.
     - **Service 2, Service 3, etc.** – Other available services for additional analytics and reporting.
 All services operate and are available independently from one another.
-  - Blockchain hashing ensures secure and tamper-proof records.
+  - Blockchain hashing (placeholder in Poc) ensures secure and tamper-proof records through creating cyptographic fingerprints.
   - IoT data streams (simulated in PoC) feed into the analytics service for processing.

 - **Daemon**